 Range: 383km using a 60kWh battery.

 Cost per charge: With a 60kWh battery, the cost to charge from 0% to 100% in NL would be about $7.20 or about $0.019/km.
 If charging in Ontario during off-peak hours, the cost goes down to $4.62/full charge or about $0.012/km.
 While the efficiency of these vehicles are similar, the Tesla comes out on top in terms of cost/km.

 My 3 favorite EVs at the moment are actually all very close in terms of range and price.
 In Ontario, overnight charging costs work out to $0.013/km for the Nissan Leaf, $0.011/km for the Tesla Model 3, and $0.012/km for the Chevy Bolt.
 Even though I can imagine myself owning an EV right now, I would not pay the premium to own a new one.
-Personally, if I was to purchase an EV right now, I would pick a used 2015 Nissan Leaf in the $17k-$20k price range, then wait until 2021 or so (a retirement gift?) to buy a used Tesla Model 3.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Personally, if I was to purchase an EV right now, I would pick a used 2015 Nissan Leaf in the $17k-$20k price range, then wait until 2021 or so (a retirement gift?) to buy a used Tesla Model 3.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).